 A miscarriage can lead to an overwhelming sense of disappointment, but for those who have experienced one, do not be discouraged.
 Because there are a multitude of underlying factors, early intervention can offer greater chances of success and reduce the likelihood of a future pregnancy loss.

 Medical contribution by Janet Bruno-Gaston, M.D., MSCI

-Janet Bruno-Gaston, M.D., MSCI, is board certified in obstetrics and gynecology and board eligible in reproductive endocrinology and infertility (REI).
+Janet Bruno-Gaston, M.D., MSCI, is board certified in obstetrics and gynecology and in reproductive endocrinology and infertility (REI).
 Dr. Bruno-Gaston received her medical degree from Morehouse School of Medicine, where she was recognized as a Community Health Honors Scholar for her work with health care disparities.